openshift/enhancements/enhancements/installer/feature-sets.md

 ## Summary

-This enhancement proposes introducing gated features to `openshift-install` through the use of feature sets.
+This enhancement proposes adding support for feature sets to `openshift-install`.
-Users would be able to enable non-GA features, particularly fields in the install config API, by opting in to feature sets.
-The proposed feature sets are `TechPreviewNoUpgrade` and `ExperimentalNoUpgrade`.
+Users would be able to enable feature sets at install time.
+The Installer would support all feature sets in the OpenShift API, as well as an additional `ExperimentalNoUpgrade` feature set, which would be used to gate Installer features that are in active development.
-`TechPreviewNoUpgrade` would handle the standard tech preview use case, while `ExperimentalNoUpgrade` would allow for earlier stage experimental features and active development.

 ## Motivation